Nain Jaune: Scoring

-During the game, a player playing a hoc (i.e. a King or an honour) and announcing it receives 1 chip from each of the other players.
+During the game, a player playing a hoc (i.e. a King or an honour) and announcing it receives 1 counter from each of the other players.
 A player playing an honour and announcing it wins the contents of the corresponding box as well.
 A player who forgets to announce a hoc, forfeits the stake that would have been won and it remains in situ.